 I’ve left my old “Who & Why?” on here (read below) in case anyone wants to read about who I was back during older blog posts.
-I’m not sure if thats egocentric or narcissistic.
-I don’t really mean for it to be, I’m very curious about other people and how they’ve changed over time.
+I’m not sure if that’s egocentric or narcissistic.
+I don’t really mean for it to be, I just know that I’m very curious about other people and how they’ve changed over time.

-I have a soon-to-be 9 year old daughter with Autism, Anxiety, Depression, and who knows what else.
+I have a 10-year-old daughter diagnosed with DMDD, Autism, Anxiety, Depression, and who knows what else.
 She is a real character.
 She’s what this blog is all about, and I guess if you really want to know about her you just need to go back to the beginning and read the blog posts.

-My son, who struggles greatly with his own issues.
+My son struggles with his own issues.
 As a child he was diagnosed with ADHD (combined type).
 Further probing and testing at the Denver Children’s Hospital’s Child Development Unit when he was 16 came back with a much more accurate diagnosis of Slow Cognitive Tempo (SCT), along with other learning disabilities.
 It fits him much more accurately than just an ADHD diagnosis.
 If you have an ADHD kid that is not really hyperactive, you might check out SCT.
+He’s living independently, has an incredible moral compass, and I think he’s going to do some great things in life.
+It will just be in his own time.

-Husband 2.0 is a High Functioning Autism (HFA) guy.
-Formerly known as Aspergers.
+Husband 2.0 is a High Functioning Autism (HFA) guy, formerly known as Aspergers.
+He’s a combat veteran with PTSD and TBI.
 He’s a real trip, I love him dearly, but the struggle is real.
-Basically everyone that I am closely involved with is kind of fucked up.
-I think that might make me a masochist.
-Unsure at this point…
+Basically everyone that I am closely involved with has some challenge that clearly affects daily life as a functioning member in society.

-I have ignored this blog greatly for nearly 4 years.
-Mainly because I have nothing positive to say, and it’s just been too….UGH.
-I haven’t wanted to share.
-Over the last year, I’ve had a number of people tell me that that is all the more reason I SHOULD be here sharing…because there are others that will want to hear my words and thoughts.
+I have ignored this blog greatly for too many years.
+Mainly because life has been extremely busy, and very hard.
+I often haven’t wanted to share, even during the rare instances where I might have time.
+Over the last year, I’ve had a number of people tell me that is all the more reason I SHOULD be here sharing…because there are others that will want to hear my words and thoughts.

-I ignored those people for a while.
-The real reason I am here is because I am struggling to maintain my life and sanity with my daughter.
+I ignored those people for a while, but their words come back to me.
+The other reason I am here is because I am struggling to maintain a level of positivity and reality with my daughter.
 I need to write, I need to blog about it.
 I need to communicate to others and reach out in some form.
 This is the only outlet that currently works with my life.
-So, that’s the “why”.
-Thanks for being here.
+Thanks for being here, it’s all about you, dear readers!

 Greetings!
 I live in the beautiful San Luis Valley in Southern Colorado with my family.
 I have a dear husband who reigns me in when I need it, an almost-18 year old son with SPD and ADHD-IA, and a daughter, Emma.
 Emma will be 4 in February and (is autistic/has autism – depends on your preference.)
 I’m also a new graduate, having just attained my Bachelor of Arts with emphasis in Painting and Graphic Design.
 After this coming summer of slight reprieve, I will be attaining my MA as a Special Education Teacher.